SendGrid Email Analytics

 - Additional Resources

-Step 1: Create a Keen IO and SendGrid account
+Step 1: Create a Keen and SendGrid account

 Step 2: Activate SendGrid’s Event Notification App